epam/badgerdoc/search/README.md

 ### Technical notes

-1) Using elasticsearch text analyzer.
+1) Using opensearch KNN search.

-For search purpose this app uses the standart elasticsearch text analyzer.
-It provides grammar based tokenization and works well for most languages.
-To improve search quality for a specific language it recommended to use specific language analyzer.
+Current  logic supports searching by both: text and vectors.
+Two embedding models are deployed: sentence embedding match and question/answer model (see embeddings/Dockerfile)
 To be able to access elasticsearch manually you may need to temporarily change the ES_HOST in .env from "elasticsearch" to the elasticsearch host (for example, "localhost").

+2) About semantic search and question answering with LLM

+LLM is used to enhance response based on found document fragments (sentences).
+The response is generated based on 5 first document pieces found in ES.
+Current limit is hardcoded.
+Document text is splitted on pieces with NLTK sentence tokenizer.
+In order to use this functionality please setup the following env properties:
+* TEXT_CATEGORY - Endpoint url;
+* CHATGPT_MODEL - chat gpt model;
+* CHATGPT_API_KEY - API token;

-2) Support for hierarchical structure of labels.
+3) Support for hierarchical structure of labels.

 When an object is indexed, the label field is parsed for nested parts.
 When "\_" (underscore) is included in the label value, the object will additionally be associated with the value to the left of the "\_" sign.
 This is implemented to be able to search for related groups of labels (such as table and part of table, image and part of image).